Dubai startup launches AI-powered cloud gaming platform

 PHOTO

-Dubai-based startup The Game Company (TGC) today launched its AI-powered cloud gaming platform at Dubai AI Week.
+Dubai — Dubai-based startup The Game Company (TGC) today launched its AI-powered cloud gaming platform at Dubai AI Week, held under the patronage of His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum and hosted by the Dubai Future Foundation (DFF).

-Built entirely in Dubai, the platform aligns with the Dubai Programme for Gaming 2033—a national strategy to establish the emirate as a global leader in gaming and emerging tech.
+Built entirely in Dubai, the platform aligns with the Dubai Program for Gaming 2033—a national strategy to establish the emirate as a global leader in gaming and emerging tech.

-TGC’s platform brings over 1,300 AAA titles directly from the cloud, making high-performance gaming accessible to anyone, on any device, without the need for costly consoles or downloads.

 Faisal Kazim, Head of Dubai Program for Gaming 2033, said: